-Are you searching for the lowest cost reverse mortgage?
+Are you searching for the lowest-cost reverse mortgage?

-Don’t get me wrong, HUD still charges an Initial Mortgage Insurance Premium based on the value of the home that can run as high as 2% for this one cost alone for the higher draws exceeding 60% of the available Principal Limit.
+A few short years ago, people were reading about how expensive reverse mortgages were, but that does not have to be the case currently.
+Don’t get me wrong; HUD still charges an Initial Mortgage Insurance Premium based on the home’s value that can run as high as 2% for this one cost alone for the higher draws exceeding 60% of the available Principal Limit.

 I’m glad you asked!

 Most of the loans we are doing currently have no origination fees (many lenders charge up to $6,000 for this fee alone).
+This reduces the charges significantly, but since many also contain lender credits, we give the borrower’s money at closing to help pay the other costs.

 How can we get your costs this low?

-We would encourage borrowers who have been on the fence about reverse mortgages or those who decided against it at some time in the past because they thought the initial costs were too high but really wish they could get one to take another look now.
+The bottom line is that borrowers can get a reverse mortgage and save thousands (and sometimes tens of thousands) of dollars now while the pricing is strong for these loans.
+We would encourage borrowers who have been on the fence about reverse mortgages or those who decided against it at some time in the past because they thought the initial costs were too high but wish they could get one to take another look now.

-The loan must be right for you and you don’t need us or anyone else constantly calling, emailing and putting pressure on you to decide or act.
+It costs nothing to request a proposal, and we don’t believe in badgering borrowers if you’re trying to decide.
+The loan must be right for you, and you don’t need us or anyone else constantly calling, emailing, and putting pressure on you to choose or act.
+If the loan is right for you and you want to proceed, we’re happy to help.

-If you just aren’t sure or you are sure that it’s not right for your circumstances, the last thing you need is someone trying to pressure you to do something you don’t want to do.
+If you just aren’t sure or you are sure that it’s not suitable for your circumstances, the last thing you need is someone trying to pressure you to do something you don’t want to do.
+So, if you would like to see if a low or no closing cost reverse mortgage is possible, please let us know, and we will be happy to send you a proposal.

 Closing Cost FAQs